zimingluo/Research-Notes/README.md

 # Research Notes
-This is a notebook to record the lessons I learned to become a successful researcher.
-I start it when I got my master degree from University of Michigan and worked as a research assistant.
+This is a notebook to record the lessons I learned to become a successful Ph.D.
+I started it when I got my master degree from University of Michigan and worked as a research assistant.

 ## What makes a successful Ph.D
 - Distinctive research tastes